Zinberg Glacier

 Zinberg Glacier (72°21′S 96°4′W) is a glacier in east Thurston Island; it flows east-northeast into Morgan Inlet between Tierney Peninsula and the promontory ending in Ryan Point.
 Named by Advisory Committee on Antarctic Names (US-ACAN) after Cpl.
-E. Zinberg, U.S. Army photographer in the Eastern Group of U.S. Navy Operation Highjump, which obtained aerial photographs of Thurston Island and adjacent coastal areas, 1946–47.
+E. Zinberg, a U.S. Army photographer in the Eastern Group of U.S. Navy Operation Highjump.
+The operation obtained aerial photographs of Thurston Island and adjacent coastal areas in 1946–47.